heyhaiden/LoRaFireWall/README.md

 ```
 void parsePacket() {

-  // try to parse packet
   int packetSize = LoRa.parsePacket();
   if (packetSize) {
-    // received a packet
     Serial.print("Received packet '");

-    // read packet
     while (LoRa.available()) {
       Serial.print((char)LoRa.read());
     }

-    // print RSSI of packet
     Serial.print("' with RSSI ");
     Serial.println(LoRa.packetRssi());
   }
 }
 ```

 You can also include a while statement to determine if a desired string is included in a packet.
 In this case, if ```"FLAME"``` is found, the device will change the color of the NeoPixel strip.

 ```